 - A parent not being available/able to maintain the child(ren)’s learning in a remote-learning situation.

 - A parent being laid off from work.

 - A parent no longer having the support of the family/friends they had prior to pandemic restrictions.

-- A parent suffering from addiction or mental illness and that the parent is no longer able to care for the child(ren) the same and the child(ren)’s physical and/or mental health and wellbeing is in jeopardy.
+- A parent suffering from addiction or mental illness and that the parent is no longer able to care for the child(ren) the same and the child(ren)’s physical and/or mental health and wellbeing are in jeopardy.

 Do you need guidance on modifications to your current Child Custody Parenting Plan or need to create a new Parenting Plan?

 If you are struggling with child custody and are not sure how to make changes in the best interest of your child(ren), please call our office at 214-559-7202 or contact us online to speak with one of our qualified Child Custody attorneys.